Powerlearnproject/se-assignment-5-MarkBrianK/README.md

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.

+      Update VS Code:

+      Upon first launching VS Code, it might prompt you to update to the latest version if one is available.

+      Install Essential Extensions:

+         Go to the Extensions view by clicking the Extensions icon on the Activity Bar or pressing Ctrl+Shift+X.
+         Search for and install extensions such as:
+            Prettier - Code formatter
+            ESLint - Linting JavaScript code
+            Live Server - Launch a development local server GitLens - Git supercharged
+      Adjust Settings:

+         Open the Settings view by going to File > Preferences > Settings or pressing Ctrl+,.
+         Common settings to adjust:
+         Theme: Choose a theme that suits your preference (e.g., Dark+, Light+).
+         Font Size: Adjust the font size for the editor.
+         Auto Save: Enable auto-saving of files.

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.
+       Main Components of the VS Code User Interface:

+         Activity Bar:

+            Located on the far left side, it provides access to different views such as Explorer, Search, Source Control, Run and Debug, and Extensions.
+         Side Bar:

+            Displays different panels based on the view selected in the Activity Bar, such as the file explorer, search results, or version control information.
+         Editor Group:

+            The main area where you edit your files.
+You can have multiple editor groups side by side or stacked.
+         Status Bar:

+            Located at the bottom of the window, it shows information about the current project, such as branch name, encoding, line endings, and file type.

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.